 Shoop examines gold’s impressive record as a store of value and a safe-haven asset one can always rely on: During crisis times between 2007 and 2009 when the broader market tumbled by as much as 50%, gold was the clear out performer, posting a price gain of around 70%.

 There are several circumstances that could act as the final nail in the market’s coffin, including entering a recession, the global asset bubble bursting or the Fed tightening too quickly.
 No matter the specific scenario, Shoop is certain that gold is the only asset that would allow investors to make 50% during a market meltdown that’s even worse than the notorious financial crash of 2008.

-cnn money, gold, lawrence williams, safe haven, seeking alpha, shanghai gold exchange, wells fargo, yuan
+cnn money, Featured, gold, lawrence williams, safe haven, seeking alpha, shanghai gold exchange, wells fargo, yuan